Viskuit/R_Analysis.Dr_Semmelweis_and_the_importance_of_handwashing/README.md

-# Dr Semmelweis and the importance of handwashing
+# Dr. Semmelweis and the importance of handwashing

 ![Dr. Semmelweis](./images/Dr_Semmelweis.jpeg))